0-whatsis-1/Generate-Shoe-Designs/README.md

 # Generate-Shoe-Designs

-This repositoryis developed using the concept of Generative Adversarial Networks(DCGAN & WGAN) to design and generate new images of shoes.
+This repository is developed using the concept of Generative Adversarial Networks(DCGAN & WGAN) to design and generate new images of shoes.

 Dataset: The large dataset of shoes consisting of 50,025 images can be downloaded from Zappos.com The images are divided into 4 major categories — shoes, sandals, slippers, and boots.
 The shoes are centered on a white background and pictured in the same orientation for convenient analysis.